Indian Ballistic Missile Defence Programme: Phase 2

-Components
+Missiles

 The two-tiered BMD System consists of the PAD, which will intercept missiles at exo-atmospheric altitudes of 50–80 km and the AAD missile for interception at endo-atmospheric altitudes of up to 30 km.
 The deployed system would consist of many launch vehicles, radars, Launch Control Centres (LCC) and the Mission Control Centre (MCC).
 All these are geographically distributed and connected by a secure communication network.

 The MCC is the software intensive component of the ballistic missile defence system.
 It receives information from various sources such as radars and satellites which is then processed by ten computers which run simultaneously.
 The MCC is connected to all other elements of the defence through a WAN.
-MCC performs target classification, target assignment and kill assessment.
+The MCC performs target classifications and assignment as well as kill assessments.
 It also acts as a decision support system for the commander.
 It can also decide the number of interceptors required for the target for an assured kill probability.
 After performing all these functions, the MCC assigns the target to the LCC of a launch battery.
 The LCC starts computing the time to launch the interceptor based upon information received from a radar based on the speed, altitude and flight path of the target.
-LCC prepares the missile for launch in real time and carries out ground guidance computation.
+The LCC prepares the missile for launch in real time and carries out ground guidance computation.

 After the interceptor is launched, it is provided target information from the radar through a datalink.
 When the interceptors close onto the target missile, it activates the radar seeker to search for the target missile and guides itself to intercept the target.
 Multiple PAD and AAD interceptors can be launched against a target for high kill probability.